codex-academy/BalloonKata/index.md

 You want to have a variety of balloons for a party.
 You can only order balloons in sets of 3.

-This order placed was:
+This order was place:

 > 4 sets of red, 3 sets of blue, and 3 sets of yellow.

-The price for each set of balloons is:
+The price for each set of balloons are:

 > R4 for red, R5 for blue, and R5.50 for yellow.

-Use the strings as your starting point.
+Use these strings as your starting point.

 Use TDD and write functions that answer these questions: